splunk/public-o11y-docs/infrastructure/monitor/azure.rst

 ``<subscription_id>/<resource_group_name>/<resource_provider_namespace>/<resource_name>``

-The Azure integration truncates the dimension value to 256 bytes, which is the maximum length of an Observability Cloud dimension value.
+The Azure integration truncates the dimension value to 256 bytes, which is the maximum length of an Splunk Observability Cloud dimension value.

 If you install collectd on an Azure Compute Virtual Machine instance using the :new-page:`standard install script <https://github.com/signalfx/signalfx-collectd-installer>`,